esoadamo/thesis/chapters/06 Solutions.md

 #### Data retention

 Given that Synology works with the hard drives that the user directly supplies, they significantly impact how resilient the system will be.
 As the storage is a single-time investment, the hard drive is expected to have more capacity than the 6 TB offered by the Microsoft O365 family subscription.
 Furthermore, we can probably expect the user to have only one hard drive or set up RAID 0 to maximize the available storage, so the failure of one disc may mean an unrecoverable loss of stored data.
-To combat this, the user may set up a secondary backup solution, e.g., cloud sync or an in-built Amazon Glacier backup.
+To combat this, the user may set up a secondary backup solution, e.g., CloudSync or an in-built Amazon Glacier backup.
 However, both options require additional setup, possibly too complex, while inquiring more costs.

 On the other hand, users may synchronize files from their computers automatically or have their taken media uploaded from their smartphones to store the original data directly on the user's device.
-When files are modified or deleted, Synology provides both trash bin control and restoring old versions, with the Office package providing an excellent user interface for the performed changes.
+When files are modified or deleted, Synology provides both trash bin control and restoring old versions, with the office package providing an convenient user interface for the view of performed changes.

 #### Child safety